 This private food tour of Hong Kong with a private guide includes five foodie stops where you'll sample authentic Cantonese cuisine.
 Taste dim sum, wonton noodle soup, traditionally roasted meat, milk tea, and an egg tart, all eaten at local restaurants.
 Learn about the city's mix of British and Chinese heritage, from Guangzhou influences to Western favorites.

-Finish at a well-established bakery, a personal favorite of a former Hong Kong governor.
-Sink your teeth into an egg tart, or dan tat in Cantonese, another Chinese version of an English pastry — the custard tart.
+Here we will proceed to a well-established bakery, a personal favorite of a former Hong Kong governor.
+Get your hands on some of the famous Egg Tart, or Dan Tat in Cantonese, a Chinese version of an English pastry — the custard tart.

 The information about your tour, including directions to the meeting point and all of the Hello Hong Kong guides pictures and contact details, will be sent along with confirmation email upon booking.